Sex: Sexual systems

 A sexual system is a distribution of male and female functions across organisms in a species.

 Animals

 Approximately 95% of animal species have separate male and female individuals, and are said to be gonochoric.
 About 5% of animal species are hermaphroditic.
-This low percentage is due to the very large number of insect species, in which hermaphroditism is absent.
+This low percentage is partially attributable to the very large number of insect species, in which hermaphroditism is absent.
 About 99% of vertebrates are gonochoric, and the remaining 1% that are hermaphroditic are almost all fishes.

 Plants

 The majority of plants are bisexual, either hermaphrodite (with both stamens and pistil in the same flower) or monoecious.
 In dioecious species male and female sexes are on separate plants.
 About 5% of flowering plants are dioecious, resulting from as many as 5000 independent origins.
 Dioecy is common in gymnosperms, in which about 65% of species are dioecious, but most conifers are monoecious.

 Evolution of sex

 It is generally accepted that isogamy was ancestral to anisogamy and that anisogamy evolved several times independently in different groups of eukaryotes, including protists, algae, plants, and animals.
 The evolution of anisogamy is synonymous with the origin of male and the origin of female.
 It is also the first step towards sexual dimorphism and influenced the evolution of various sex differences.

-However, the evolution of anisogamy has left no fossil evidence and until 2006 there was no genetic evidence for the evolutionary link between sexes and mating types.
-It is unclear whether anisogamy first led to the evolution of hermaphroditism or the evolution of gonochorism.
+It is unclear whether anisogamy first led to the evolution of hermaphroditism or the evolution of gonochorism, and the evolution of sperm and eggs has left no fossil evidence.

-But a 1.2 billion year old fossil from Bangiomorpha pubescens has provided the oldest fossil record for the differentiation of male and female reproductive types and shown that sexes evolved early in eukaryotes.
+A 1.2 billion year old fossil from Bangiomorpha pubescens has provided the oldest fossil record for the differentiation of male and female reproductive types and shown that sexes evolved early in eukaryotes.
+Studies on green algae have provided genetic evidence for the evolutionary link between sexes and mating types.

 The original form of sex was external fertilization.
 Internal fertilization, or sex as we know it, evolved later and became dominant for vertebrates after their emergence on land.